Summer 2017: June 5 through July 28

 How to Apply

-- Two paragraphs identifying which TWO of the Supervised Projects listed below are of interest and a description of your qualifications.
+Two paragraphs identifying which ONE of the Supervised Projects listed below are of interest and a description of your qualifications